 This is the first systematic review to assess the effect of antibiotics specifically in men with type IV prostatitis.
-In all the included studies men treated with antibiotics exhibited a decrease in PSA.
-However, lack of control groups in most studies makes it impossible to conclude that this decrease in PSA can be attributed to antibiotics.
-Meta-analysis of the available randomised trials did not demonstrate superiority of antibiotic treatment above no treatment for normalisation of PSA.
+In all the included studies, men treated with antibiotics exhibited a decrease in PSA; however, lack of control groups in most studies makes it impossible to conclude that this decrease in PSA can be attributed to antibiotics.
+Meta-analysis of the available randomized trials did not demonstrate superiority of antibiotic treatment above no treatment for normalization of PSA.

-Previous meta-analysis focused upon antibiotic treatment of all men with elevated PSA.
-No significant difference could be demonstrated between the antibiotic group and the control group in terms of normalisation of PSA.
+Previous meta-analysis focused on antibiotic treatment of all men with elevated PSA.4 No significant difference could be demonstrated between the antibiotic group and the control group in terms of normalization of PSA.
 The current systematic review addresses the same question in men with biochemically or histologically proven inflammation of the prostate.

-This review focuses solely on men with asymptomatic (type IV) prostatitis.
-However, none of the included studies administered a standardized questionnaire (such as the NIH-chronic prostatitis symptom index) to rule out a type III prostatitis.
-In most papers, clinical assessment including DRE was used to qualify patients as asymptomatic.
-As such the patient group may have been confounded by men with unrecognized chronic prostatitis type III.
+This review focuses solely on men with asymptomatic (type IV) prostatitis; however, none of the included studies administered a standardized questionnaire (such as the NIH-Chronic Prostatitis Symptom Index) to rule out a type III prostatitis.
+In most papers, clinical assessment, including digital rectal exam, was used to qualify patients as asymptomatic.
+As such, the patient group may have been confounded by men with unrecognized type III chronic prostatitis.